martin-wey/cl-code-apis/README.md

-# Continual learning for OOD generalization in PLMs of code
+# On the Usage of Continual Learning for Out-of-Distribution Generalization in Pre-trained Languages Models of Code

-This is the replication package associated with the FSE 23' submission:
+This is the official replication package associated with the FSE 23' submission:
 ```On the Usage of Continual Learning for Out-of-Distribution Generalization" in Pre-trained Languages Models of Code```.

 In this readme, we provide details on how to setup our codebase for experimenting with continual fine-tuning.
 We include links to download our datasets and models locally.
 Unfortunately, we cannot leverage HuggingFace's hub as it does not allow double-blind sharing of repositories.